forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

   * Movements over the two Dnieper bridges is observable and following the movement paths gives military locations away.
   * In view of the positioning of the different forces, the area is prone (very hard to defend against) to be shot by medium range maneuverable rockets for example launched by HIMARS.
   * The Dnieper crosses (two bridges and road crossing alongside dam) seem vulnerable to clever designed attacks (as of 27.7. the car bridge already needs to be repaired due to holes).
-    > As of 29.8. all major bridges are reported to be demolished ([War Situation August](#war-situation-august)). // A complete destruction of the dam itself would have unwanted consequences.
+    > As of 29.8. all major bridges are reported to be (at least partly) demolished ([War Situation August](#war-situation-august)). // A complete destruction of the dam itself would have unwanted consequences.
 The dam forms the Kakhovka Reservoir (<https://en.wikipedia.org/wiki/Kakhovka_Reservoir>).
 The reservoir is important for the water provision for the Zaporizhzhia nuclear power plant, irrigation systems (including for the Crimea) and hydroelectric energy generation.

 #### Kherson oblast *east of the Dnieper river:*